 Make a few denim fabric bowls for your next picnic.
 They are stackable, sturdy, washable, thrifty, and easy to construct.
 Use scrap denim, contrasting fabric scraps, and something for batting.
-I used an old mattress pad, but one could also use old worn place mats.

 For each bowl, you need to cut 1 base of denim, 1 base shape of padding, and 1 base shape of contrast fabric.
 For the "petals" of the bowl, you'll need 6 of denim, 6 padding, and 6 of contrast fabric.
 Since denim and the padding are quite bulky, nothing more is needed to help the bowl "keep its shape".